jaredhanson/dotfiles/nvm/README.md

 $ nvm install 20.5.0
 ```

+This command will download and install Node.js to `$HOME/.nvm/versions/node/v{version}`.

-To use a version of Node.js, execute:
+To use a specific version of Node.js, execute:

 ```sh
 $ nvm use 18.17.0